rozek/banglejs-2-activities/README.md

 Their output is nothing else but a plain JavaScript object as expected by the layout library.
 Most often, the `type` of such a description will be `custom` - in that case, the factory function also provides the appropriate `render` function.

-The following code (taken from the "Label" component) shows a typical implementation of such a "factory function":
+The following code (taken from an early version of the "Label" component) shows a typical implementation of such a "factory function":

 ```
   function Label (Text, Options) {